DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 These commands can only be used by the Divine Council *[aka serverMods]*

- - `divinecure`: Cures all Adventurers of all ailments
+ - `divinecure`: Cures all Adventurers of all ailments.
+ - `dyno-rpg [enable|disable]`: Enable or Disable Dyno RPG Commands.

 ### Requirements